shamilnabiyev/mlops-course-dtc/README.md

-# MLOps course
+# MLOps course by DataTalksClup

-My lecture notes, solutions to each homework and the final project that was created during the MLOps course by DataTalksClup (05.2022 - 07.2022).
+My lecture notes, solutions to each homework and the final project that was created during the [MLOps course by DataTalksClup](https://github.com/DataTalksClub/mlops-zoomcamp) (05.2022 - 07.2022).

+## Week 01

 * Module 1: Introduction
   * What is MLOps
   * MLOps maturity model
   * Running example: NY Taxi trips dataset